abhi-s-aji/placement-compass/README.md

 ## Problem Statement

-Most students preparing for placements struggle with:
+Most students preparing for placements face challenges such as:

 - Lack of structured preparation tracking
-- No clear understanding of skill gaps
+- No clear visibility into skill gaps
 - No centralized system for progress monitoring
-- Limited mentor guidance and feedback loops
+- Limited mentor feedback and guidance

-Placement Compass solves this by building a unified ecosystem that continuously evaluates and improves student readiness.
+Placement Compass solves this by building a unified and structured preparation ecosystem.

 ---

 ## Core Objective

-To provide a structured, intelligent, and scalable placement preparation system that:
+To build an intelligent placement preparation system that:

 - Tracks student readiness across multiple skill dimensions
 - Provides actionable improvement plans